jayissi/Sandbox-Vault-ExternalSecrets/README.md

 ## Under The Hood

-This repository automates the deployment and configuration of **HashiCorp Vault** and the **External Secrets Operator** on OpenShift.
+This repository automates the deployment and configuration of **HashiCorp Vault** and **External Secrets Operator** on OpenShift.
 It includes a `Makefile` that orchestrates the entire process from deploying Vault to introducing secrets to OpenShift.
 The following key tasks are performed:

 ### **Vault Deployment**:
 - **What it is**: HashiCorp Vault is a tool for managing secrets, sensitive data, and encryption.
 In this project, Vault is deployed using its official Helm chart.